SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

-So, there it is: if you are a constituent of a Republican senator (especially one soon up for re-election), call their DC office and tell the aide you are a constituent and a registered voter, and that you want a vote to convict Trump in the impeachment trial.
+So, there it is: if you are a constituent of a Republican senator (especially one soon up for re-election), call their DC office and tell the aide you are a constituent and a registered voter who wants a vote to convict Trump in the impeachment trial.

-_They will ignore literally everything else._
+_They will ignore everything else._

 ---